-The ill-advised 1993 refit of the EastEnders theme was one of Shanine Salmon’s choices on Looks Unfamiliar; you can find the full show here.
+The ill-advised 1993 refit of the EastEnders theme was one of Shanine Salmon’s choices on Looks Unfamiliar, which you can find here.

 Suzy also appears in The Best Of Looks Unfamiliar alongside Darrell Maclaine, Mitch Benn, Richard Littler, and Gary Bainbridge, as well Tim on The Zeitgeist Tapes talking to Emma Burnell and Steve Fielding about the Clangers Election Special, which you can find here.